gklyne/annalist/documents/installing-annalist.md

 # Installing and setting up Annalist

+## Contents

+1. Prerequisites
+2. Running as a Docker container
+3. Upgrading an existing installation
+4. New software installation
+5. Setting up an Annalist site
+6. Run annalist as a background process
+7. Accessing Annalist
+8. Create a collection
+9. `annalist-manager` command reference

 ## Prerequisites

 * A Unix-like operating system: Annalist has been tested with MacOS 10.9 and Linux 14.04.
 Other versions should be usable.
 (The software can be run on Windows, but the procedure to get it running is somewhat more complicated, and is not yet fully tested or documented.)